Chapter 17 : The Undeniable Craving in the Room of Hidden Things

 But she didn’t count on the tension or the electricity between them getting in the way.

-They were like two opposite magnets attempting to stay away from each other, trying to defy the power of nature’s pull.
+They were like two opposite magnets, trying to defy the power of nature’s pull.
 Was it even possible?

-“I’m so sorry.”
-She said as she quickly turned from him to the seashell, still playing and hovering.
+“I’m so sorry,” she confessed, as she quickly turned from him to the seashell, still playing and hovering.
 She found the glass case and reached for it to place it back over the shell, but he stopped her.

 Draco didn’t mean to make her feel bad.
 He was just stating the obvious.